 Are you a victim of workplace discrimination?
-If you are being passed up for a promotion just because you are pregnant, are receiving different pay rates for performing equal work because of your gender or are being sexually harassed in the workplace, then your employment rights are clearly being violated.
-In the same manner, if you have been denied of a job because of your age, racial origin or religious beliefs, you have also been evidently denied of your rights.
+If you are being passed up for a promotion just because you are pregnant, are receiving different pay rates for performing equal work because of your gender, or are being sexually harassed in the workplace, then your employment rights are clearly being violated.
+In the same manner, if you have been denied a job because of your age, racial origin, or religious beliefs, you have also been evidently denied your rights.

 You may not believe it but workplace discrimination can be more common than you think.
 There is an ever-growing number of people whose employment rights are being violated due to gender, age, race, national origin, religion, disability, and genetic information.
 There are also those who are being sexually harassed and are suffering from employer retaliation as a result of filing a complaint against workplace discrimination.